Transport and Equilibrium in Non-Conservative Systems

-The assumed falsehood of the statement of this proposition implies that these times exist, are well defined and satisfy,
+The assumed falsehood of the statement of this proposition implies that these times exist, are well defined and satisfy

-Thus we have a family of compact intervals $[\tau_{H}^{\dag} (h), \tau_{2H}^{\dag \dag}(h)]$ which, by the arguments of Proposition \ref{PYBV} are non--empty and, indeed, of size uniformly bounded below.
+Thus we have a family of compact intervals $[\tau_{H}^{\dag} (h), \tau_{2H}^{\dag \dag}(h)]$ which, \b{as established above,} are non--empty and of size uniformly bounded below.
 Let us start by restricting to a subsequence of $h$'s -- which we will not adorn with further labels -- in which the intersection of these subsequent intervals contains an interval to which we will restrict our attention.
 Now, it is emphasized, the totality of all iterations in the subsequence under consideration is countable.

 In the intersection of the above mentioned regions, the iteration process is certainly viable and hence the convergence result of Theorem \ref{FVJJ}, item (A) may be applied. \b{I.e., here we have strong convergence to the continuum equation: }